Tanmayjihuma/RobloxSkill/scripts/Readme.md

 ### 2. Items Data (String-Based Arrays)
 Because **Roblox Attributes cannot store tables**, we store player inventories and owned items as comma-separated strings (e.g., `"item1,item2,item3"`).
 This data is loaded from its own specific DataStore name, separate from standard attributes, and saved by manually packaging the strings back into a table in the saving service.

-*Generic Example of safely granting an item:*
+*Generic Example of safely finding and updating an item string:*
 ```lua
 local owned = player:GetAttribute("MyOwnedItems")
 if not owned then return end -- Prevent data loss if data hasn't loaded yet!